FTC-23511/SolversLib-Docs/features/geometry.md

 # Geometry

-FTCLib provides access to geometry classes taken from WPILib.
+SolversLib provides access to geometry classes taken from WPILib.
 Since we like copy-pasting straight from WPILib instead of linking to the [original material](https://docs.wpilib.org/en/latest/docs/software/advanced-controls/geometry/pose.html), that's what we're gonna do.

 ## Translation

-Translation in 2 dimensions is represented by FTCLib's`Translation2d` class.
+Translation in 2 dimensions is represented by SolversLib's`Translation2d` class.
 This class has an x and y component, representing the point $$(x,y)$$ or the vector $$\begin{bmatrix} x\\ y \end{bmatrix}$$ on a 2-dimensional coordinate system.

 You can get the distance to another `Translation2d` object by using the `getDistance(Translation2d other)`, which returns the distance to another `Translation2d` by using the Pythagorean theorem.

 ## Rotation

-Rotation in 2 dimensions is represented by FTCLib’s `Rotation2d` class.
+Rotation in 2 dimensions is represented by SolversLib’s `Rotation2d` class.
 This class has an angle component, which represents the robot’s rotation relative to an axis on a 2-dimensional coordinate system.
 Positive rotations are counterclockwise.

 ## Pose